feelgd777/portfolio_projects/README.md

 # Anton Smirnov's Portfolio

 Hello, and thank you for stopping by!
-This repository contains examples of Python and SQL and combination of both that I've written for my projects.
-Below are a few highlighted projects, including data visualizations I created using Tableau.
-Feel free to take a look around and [reach out](https://www.linkedin.com/in/anton-smirnov-89886332/) if you have any feedback or questions.
+This repository contains examples of Python and SQL, as well as combinations of both, that are related to my projects.
+Below, you'll find a selection of highlighted projects, along with data visualizations I created with Tableau.
+Feel free to explore, and don't hesitate to [reach out](https://www.linkedin.com/in/anton-smirnov-89886332/).

 ## Highlighted Projects
 * **[School cafeteria violations analysis ](https://github.com/feelgd777/SQL_repo/blob/main/School%20cafeteria%20violations%20Readme.md)** with SQL, Python, Tableau